Dave's Sierra Fishing

 Getting into the Gorge

-At the lower end of the park, beginning at the Highway 120 intersection, the river begins to descend into a narrower, and much rockier canyon.
+At the lower end of the park, beginning at the Highway 120 turnoff, the river begins to descend into a narrower, and much rockier canyon.
 There are several places along this section of the Merced River above the Arch Rock Entrance station where you can find safe access to some excellent fishing.
-However, most of this portion of the river is difficult to approach and can be extremely dangerous during in high water.
+However, most of this portion of the river is difficult to approach and can be extremely dangerous during in high water and even during normal flows.
 There are too many safe places to fish to make taking risks on treacherous terrain worthwhile.

 Fishing Yosemite: Merced River Special Regulations